OpenSwitchNOS/openswitch-ops-docs/getting-started.md

 * A GNU/Linux machine running a recent Linux distribution.
 OpenSwitch is developed in Ubuntu but Debian, Fedora or SuSe should work fine as well.
 * At least 30 GB of free disk space.

-Two options are available to work with OpenSwitch:
+Two options are available to work with OpenSwitch: (You can skip this step if your environment is ready)

-* Bring Your Own Linux (BYOL)--Follow the instructions to [Setup a GNU/Linux machine for OpenSwitch development](./linux-setup) to develop using your own GNU/Linux machine.
+* Use a Vagrant image--See [Quick Start Guide using Vagrant for Windows 7](quick-start) to set up a Vagrant image.
-* Use a Vagrant image--See [Use a Vagrant box for OpenSwitch development](./vagrant-setup) to set up a Vagrant image.
+* Bring Your Own Linux (BYOL)--Follow the instructions to [Setting up a Linux machine for OpenSwitch Development](linux-setup) to develop using your own GNU/Linux machine.

 **Proceed to the following sections once you have set up your own Linux system or a Vagrant box.**